tomfielden/TerikoTableau/README.md

         [New]
     END
 ```
-    Notice that when Excel.Manufacturer.New is left empty, the BRAND or, if null, the MFGR_ID value will be substituted for the Manufacturer.
+    Notice that when Manufacturer.New is left empty, the BRAND or, if null, the MFGR_ID value will be substituted for the Manufacturer.

 * Date